bargadev/lovelystay-backend-challenge/README.md

 Ensure you have a `.env` file in the root directory of the project for any environment-specific variables (such as database credentials).
 The project uses the `dotenv` library to load environment variables.

-You can use the sample `.env.example` file if it's available or create your own.
+You can use the sample `.env` file if it's available or create your own.

 ### 4. Running with Docker (Optional)